Toulouse: Sport

-Stade Toulousain of the Top 14 is the most successful rugby union clubs in Europe, having been crowned European champions six times and French champions twenty-four times.
+Stade Toulousain of the Top 14 is the most successful rugby union club in Europe, having been crowned European champions a record six times and French champions a record twenty-five times, most recently in 2024 and 2025 respectively.
+It is traditionally one of the main providers for the France national rugby union team and its youth academy is one of the best in the world.
+The club's home ground is the Stade Ernest-Wallon.

 Toulouse Olympique represents the city in rugby league.
 The club has been playing in the British rugby league system since 2016.
-They have been playing in the top tier in 2022 and played in the 2nd tier Championship in 2023, after their relegation.
-The club has had historical success in France, having been crowned French champions six times.
+After gaining promotion to the Super League for the first time in 2021, they suffered relegation in their debut season, but were promoted to the top tier again in 2025.
+The club has had historical success in the French rugby league system, having won the French championship six times.

 The city also has a professional football team, Toulouse FC, which plays in Ligue 1, the highest level of football in France.
-The Toulouse FC won the Coupe de France in 2023, winning against FC Nantes the 2023 final.
-(Note: An unrelated club, also based in the city and named Toulouse FC but now defunct, won the 1957 final.)
-The club plays at the Stadium Municipal, which was a venue during the 1998 FIFA World Cup and 2007 Rugby World Cup, as well as hosting important club rugby games and several Rugby League World Cups.
-Toulouse was also a host of EuroBasket 1999.
+Toulouse FC won the Coupe de France in 2023, defeating FC Nantes in the final.
+(Note: An unrelated and now defunct club, also based in the city and named Toulouse Football Club, won the 1957 final.)
+The club plays at the Stadium de Toulouse, which was a venue during the 1998 FIFA World Cup and 2007 Rugby World Cup, and has hosted several Rugby League World Cup matches and important club rugby games.
+Toulouse was also a host city in EuroBasket 1999.